Kostia165/SaveYTPlaylistInfoPlugin/README.md

 <p>Button "Save Data" will download data about playlist to file in json format.</p>

 <p>P.S.
 Extension have some bug: when you're switching playlists in the left menu.
 Old loaded meta infos won't be deleted from variable and will be saved together with new data.
-It has the next consequences: If you load one playlist and afther that load playlist with less amount of videos then data from old playlist will be in the file with infos from the current playlist.</p>
+It has the next consequences: If you load one playlist and after that load playlist with less amount of videos then data from old playlist will be in the file with infos from the current playlist.</p>

 <p>P.S.
 Extension was tested in Opera.</p>